Ickleton: Rectory

 In the Middle Ages the parish rectory lands were appropriated to Ickleton Priory and treated as a single estate with the priory's own lands.
 When the priory was suppressed in 1536 the combined estate passed to the Crown (see above) so the rectory continued only as tithes from the parishioners.
 In 1547 the Crown granted Ickleton rectory to the Dean and Canons of Windsor.
 By 1579 the Wood family, tenants of the demesne, were in dispute with the Dean and Canons over tithe payments.
 The dispute was still continuing in 1620, despite consistent court judgement in favour of the Dean and Canons.
 Eventually the tithes were commuted from payment in kind to money in lieu.
 In 1776 the Dean and Canons proposed reverting to payments in kind, to which the villagers objected.
 In the inclosure of 1814 the Dean and Canons received 640.5 acre in lieu of tithes.

 The Dean and Canons leased the rectory and hence the tithe income.
-Lesees included the Dean of Arches, William Bird from 1615 to 1624 and Sir William Acton, 1st Baronet from 1630.
+Lessees included the Dean of Arches, William Bird from 1615 to 1624 and Sir William Acton, 1st Baronet from 1630.
 Lessees after the inclosure of 1814 included Lieutenant-General William Inglis in 1861–62.
 In 1867 the Dean and Canons' estates were vested in the Ecclesiastical Commissioners.
 The Commissioners sold the estate in 1920.